 The definition of baptism means to place into, submerge, soak

-When a person is baptized, he is identifying with death, burial and resurrection of Jesus.
-Water baptism is a person acting out his faith publicly because he is saved.
-When a person is born again and the old man crucified, he is separated from the world and it’s values.
-Identifying with Jesus in baptism is then making a statement of fact that he is no longer a part of this world.
-(Romans 6:3-5) It is a public announcement of one’s faith in Jesus Christ!
+When we are baptized, we are identifying with the death, burial and resurrection of Jesus.
+We are publicly acting out our faith because we are saved.
+When we are born again, and the old man is crucified, we are separated from the world and it’s values.
+Identifying with Jesus in baptism is a statement that we are no longer part of this world.
+(Romans 6:3-5) It is a public announcement of our faith in Jesus Christ!